grpc/proposal/L73-java-binderchannel/wireformat.md

 the server-selected version is too low to be supported.

 Both client and server transport may also include protocol extension flags at the end of their setup transport transaction.
-This is reserved for potential future protocol extensions, though no flags are currently specified.
+See the next section for currently defined flags.
 Unrecognized flags must be ignored.

 `shutdown flags` is a bit field reserved for future extensions to the shutdown transaction.
 Receivers must ignore flags they do not understand and current senders must set this field to zero (since no flags have been defined yet).
 This field is optional.
 If missing, no flags have been set.

+#### Protocol Extension Flags

+*   FLAG_STREAM_FLOW_CONTROL (0x1) - Indicates that a peer supports the optional
+stream flow control aspect of this wire format.
+That is, it will respect its peer's stream flow control window as a sender and will produce stream window update messages as a receiver.
+Stream flow control will be enabled for the transport if and only if both client and server set this flag.

 ### Stream Transactions